fxru/blam-metadata/BLAMBundleRepository.md

 [Back to Top](#blam-bundle-repository) |  [Back to BundlePublicationInfo](#bundlepublicationinfo)

 ### ProjectInfo
-**Description:** ProjectInfo contains descriptive information about the project or the projects relating to bundle data.
+**Description:** ProjectInfo contains descriptive information about the project or the projects relating to the resource.

 	Number of occurrences:		0-1